Sonoma County region

 One of the best-kept secrets in Sonoma wine country today

-In 2001, Miro began making wines under his own Miro Cellars label and started with a limited production Petite Sirah that went on to garner 90 Points just a few weeks after its release.
-He has since added a Cabernet Sauvignon and Zinfandel to the portfolio and continues to earn prestigious awards and medals on each of his limited production Sonoma County wines.
+In 2001, Miro began making wines under his own Miro Cellars label and started with a limited-production Petite Sirah that garnered 90 Points just a few weeks after its release.
+He has since added Cabernet Sauvignon, Pinot Noir, Zinfandel, Grenache and Syrah to the portfolio and continues to earn prestigious awards and medals on each of his Sonoma County wines.
+His grapes are sourced from only the finest vineyards in the region, and because Miro has complete freedom to make precisely the wines he loves best, the results are a spectacular leap above the expected.